-The British design practice cut out the core of a vacant industrial building to create a dazzling new temple for contemporary African Art.
+The London firm cut through the heart of a vacant Cape Town grain silo to create Zeitz MOCAA, a dazzling new temple for contemporary African Art.

 For nearly a century, a towering grain silo along Cape Town’s harbor served as both a crucial linchpin of South Africa’s agricultural economy, as well as a defining feature of the city’s waterfront.
 Since receiving its first shipment of maize in 1924, the 187-foot-tall structure has borne witness to the port’s—and to the city’s—many and oftentimes paradoxical incarnations: from maritime hub, to the site of Apartheid-era injustices, to a bustling, high-end commercial district.

 The silo complex has recently undergone a transformation of its own.
 Last week, the complex re-opened as the Zeitz Museum of Contemporary Art Africa (Zeitz MOCAA), a dazzling shrine to contemporary African art, designed by the British wunderkind Thomas Heatherwick.
 Its interior is defined by a soaring central chamber, whose kaleidoscopic geometries were created by deftly slicing through the building’s 42 interconnected silos.
 The overall effect is something like Gaudi’s La Sagrada Familia or an outsize anatomical model of a heart.

 “Any architectural move had to play with the building in some way and expose its inherent spirit,” says Mat Cash, the architect from Heatherwick Studio who saw the project through its nine-year evolution.
 “By actually repurposing it, we could perhaps create something stronger.”